If we were to generate some random data from a normal distribution with the following code,

-We’ll use the same data from above to calculate a P-value function and since we are focusing on mean differences using a t-test, we will use the meanintervals function to calculate our compatibility intervals function and store it in a dataframe.
+We’ll use the same data from above to calculate a P-value function and since we are focusing on mean differences using a t-test, we will use the meanintervals function to calculate our consonance intervals and store them in a dataframe.

-Now thousands of compatibility intervals at various levels have been stored in the dataframe “intervalsdf.”
+Now thousands of consonance intervals at various levels have been stored in the dataframe “intervalsdf.”

-Now we can see every compatibility interval and its corresponding P-value and compatibility level plotted.
-As stated before, a single 95% compatibility interval is simply a slice through this function, which provides far more information as to what is compatible with the test model and its assumptions.
+Now we can see every consonance interval and its corresponding P-value and consonance level plotted.
+As stated before, a single 95% consonance interval is simply a slice through this function, which provides far more information as to what is compatible with the test model and its assumptions.

-Furthermore, we can also plot every compatibility interval and its corresponding S-value using the plotsint function
+Furthermore, we can also produce a “surprisal” function by plotting every consonance interval and its corresponding S-value using the plotsint function.

-The graph from the code above provides us with compatibility levels and the maximum amount of information against the effect sizes contained in the compatibility interval.
+The graph from the code above provides us with consonance levels and the maximum amount of information against the effect sizes contained in the consonance interval.

 We can also try this with other simple linear models.